 Sell subscriptions with Play In-app Billing

-Use Google Play In-app Billing to sell users access to content and features through a subscription for an ongoing revenue stream.
+Sell subscriptions through Google Play Billing to provide users with access to content and features on an ongoing basis.

 Why it works

-When you use Google Play In-app Billing to sell a subscription, Google Play handles the checkout details so your app never has to process financial transactions.
-Your app will use the same checkout flow that is used for content purchases on Google Play, so users will get a familiar, reliable, and secure experience.
-Google Play also helps you attract and retain more customers with customizable subscription options and management features.
+Google Play's subscription platform gives you the tools and actionable intelligence to grow your subscription businesses.
+You can quickly and easily get set up with Google Play Billing, and then Google Play handles the checkout details so your app never has to process financial transactions.
+You'll have access to customizable subscription options and management features to help you attract and retain more customers.
+And, because your app will use the same checkout flow that is used for content purchases on Google Play, users will get a familiar, reliable, and secure experience.

-- Flexible billing frequencies: Set your billing period to weekly, monthly, quarterly, half-yearly, seasonally, or annually.
+- Flexible billing frequencies: Set your billing period to weekly, monthly, quarterly, half-yearly, or annually.